Planning for Care

 The term “Anticipatory Care Panning (ACP)” has become “Future Care Planning” to reflect the broad range of topics which can and should be discussed as part of these conversations.
 All resources have been updated to reflect this, however the main content of resources and training remains the same.

-There are different types of training available to help staff increase their skills and knowledge.
-All of our training is open to everyone and is aimed at giving staff a strong foundation from which to start conversations.
+There are different types of online training available to help staff increase their skills and knowledge.
+Anyone can view our recorded training sessions and access our topic specific Microsoft Sways that are aimed at giving staff a strong foundation from which to start conversations.

 The aim of this module is to provide staff with a general understanding of the Future Care Planning process.

-Some of this information may be familiar to you, particularly if you are already having Future Care Planning conversations with people – however it is always good to refresh your learning.
+Some of this information may be familiar to you, particularly if you are already having Future Care Planning conversations with people.

 You can access the module here.

 You can also complete the module via LearnPro if you have access.
-Search for GGC028: Anticipatory Care Planning.
+Search for GGC028: Future Care Planning.

 Once you have completed the module you can complete the assessment, after which you will be sent a certificate to keep in your records.

-Previous sessions have been recorded and available to view in our “Past Events” section on our Events Pages.
+You can also view previously recorded sessions covering a wide range of event topics we have covered in the last few years, these are available to view in our “Past Events” section on our Events Pages.

-Everyone has a role to play in helping to have and record these conversations, as well as access the information when necessary.
-This 30 minute online session will provide an overview of what Future Care Planning is, who it is for and why it is important to plan for future health and care.
+Everyone has a role to play in Future Care Planning, helping to have record these conversations as well as access the information when necessary.
+This is an interactive Microsoft Sway which will provide an overview of what Future Care Planning is, who it is for and why it is important to plan for future health and care.

-Future Care Planning is key to providing good person centred care, and sharing this information between services ensures that the right decisions can be made.
-During this 30 minute online session we will show you how to access the summary on Clinical Portal, take you through each section and suggest information that can be included.
+Future Care Planning is key to providing good person-centred care, and sharing this information between services ensures that the right decisions can be made.
+During this recorded session we will show you how to access the Future Care Plan on Clinical Portal, take you through each section and suggest information that can be included.

 Rockwood Clinical Frailty Scale Overview